YuanGongND/vocalsound/README.md

 We provide an extremely simple one-click *Google Colab* script for the baseline experiment.

 **What you need:**
-- A free google account with Google Drive free space > 3Gb
+- A free google account with Google Drive free space > 5Gb
-  - A (paid) Google Colab Pro plan could speech up training, but is not necessary.
+  - A (paid) Google Colab Pro plan could speed up training, but is not necessary.
 Free version can run the script, just a bit slower.

 **What you don't need:**
 - Download VocalSound manually (The Colab script download it to your Google Drive automatically)
 - GPU or any other hardware (Google Colab provides free GPUs)
 - Any enviroment setting and package installation (Google Colab provides a ready-to-use environment)
-- An specific operating system (You only need a web browser, e.g., Chrome)
+- A specific operating system (You only need a web browser, e.g., Chrome)

 **Please Note**
 - This script is slightly different with our local code, but the performance is not impacted.